na-na-hi/renget/archive/weirdbutfunjailbreaksandprompts.md

 Check the bottom for one new, interesting but not 'fun' prompt.

+>(OOC: Your character is starring in a commercial.
+Describe the scenario, and have them subtly introduce the product they're trying to sell.
+Be creative, descriptive, and humorous.)

 >(OOC: Create a fake infomercial jingle about your character.
 Follow a set rhythm, and Incorporate a fake phone number.
 Be descriptive, creative, and humorous.)

 >(OOC: Your character receives a tarot card reading.
 Describe which major arcana best fits their character, along with their reaction to it.
 Be descriptive, creative, and humorous.)